epjoey/google-trend-api/README.md

 	connector.writer( "search_query_name.csv" )

-Else sections can be grabbed and found, the Main section is the time series data where the Week,Days,Month headers lie.
+Since the Google Trend data comes in "sections", the code allows one to get different regions, Main, City and Subregion.
+The Main section is the time series data where the Weeks, Days, Month headers are found.
+This is often what we use so there is a dedicated script to dead with grabbing and formatting this.

 	data = connector.csv( section='Main' ).split('\n')
 	csv_reader = csv.reader( data )